Pacific Railroad

 Oregon Rail Heritage Foundation & Members

 The Pacific Railroad Preservation Association is a member organization of the Oregon Rail Heritage Foundation (ORHF).
 ORHF was founded to represent the interests of several non-profit Pacific Northwest railroad preservation societies in finding a new, permanent, publically accessible home for the City of Portland's three locomotives.
-The site of our current home, the Brooklyn roundhouse, will be converted into an intermodal terminal serving its owner, the Union Pacific Railroad, within the next few years.
-Visit ORHF's website at www.orhf.org to follow and lend your support to this vitally important effort!
+So far ORHF has been succeeded in raising the funds needed for and organizing the construction of a fine new building now open to the public in southeast Portland.
+The Oregon Rail Heritage Center is ideally placed within a short walk of both OMSI and a new stop on Portland's new eastside streetcar line.
+Visit ORHF's website at www.orhf.org to follow and lend your support to the ongoing effort to finish the building and install the turntable from the Brooklyn Roundhouse, our old home!

 Besides the PRPA, ORHF's members include